-Please initial below next to the items that you have received: O Chromebook O Carrying Case O Power Cord I,, am signing below, verifying that I have received all of the items checked above.
-I have also received a copy of the Switzerland of Ohio Local School District's 1:1 Device Guidelines and Procedures manual.
-Student Signature: Date: Please be advised that insurance through the Switzerland of Ohio Local School District does not cover lost or stolen devices, cases, or cords.
-Any item lost or stolen will have to be replaced at the cost of the student and/or parent(s).
-All items of Acknowledgement and Agreement are available online at OneView .
-Only return the paper version if you do not have access to complete the online form.
-See your school secretary if you need assistance with OneView. https://switzerland.esvportal.com Authorization Form Student's Name (print) Grade Parent/Guardian's Name (print) 2023-24 Handbook Acknowledgement I have read, reviewed, and understand the contents of the 2023-24 Switzerland of Ohio Local Schools Student handbook available at https://swissohio.k12.oh.us .
-If you would like a paper copy of the handbook please check here: Student: Yes, I agree No, I do not agree Parent: Yes, I agree No, I do not agree Terms and Conditions of Internet Usage - Student I have read the Acceptable Use Policy for Computing Resources.
-I understand that violation of these rules and regulations may cause the loss of the right to use these resources as well as disciplinary action.
-(Student application is good only for the duration of the school year.
-It must be renewed each school year.)
-Yes, I agree No, I do not agree Terms and Conditions of Internet Usage - Parent I have read the Acceptable Use Policy for Computing Resources.
-I give my permission to issue an account for my child and certify that the information contained on this form is correct.
-I support my child's use of the district's computing resources, including course material delivered over the World Wide Web which does not provide "open" Internet access.
-I acknowledge that violation of the rules and regulations contained within the Acceptable Use Policy for Computing Resources may revoke my child's rights to use the district's computing resources as well as lead to disciplinary action.
-I understand that I can revoke this permission at any time with a letter to the building principal.
-Yes, I agreeNo, I do not agree
+Student's Name (print) Grade Parent/Guardian's Name (print) 2024-2025 Handbook Acknowledgement I have read, reviewed, and understand the contents of the 2024-2025 Switzerland of Ohio Lochandbook available at https://swissohio.k12.oh.us .
+If you would like a paper copy of the handbook please check here: cal Schools Student Student: Yes, I agree No, I do not agree Parent: Yes, I agree No, I do not agree Terms and Conditions of Internet Usage - Student I have read the Acceptable Use Policy for Computing Resources.
+I understand that violatio regulations may cause the loss of the right to use these resources as well as discipling application is good only for the duration of the school year.
+It must be renewed each school year.
+Yes, I agreeNo, I do not agree ary action.
+(Student Terms and Conditions of Internet Usage - Parent I have read the Acceptable Use Policy for Computing Resources.
+I give my permission to issue child and certify that the information contained on this form is correct.
+I support my child's use computing resources, including course material delivered over the World Wide Web which doe "open" Internet access.
+I acknowledge that violation of the rules and regulations contained wit Use Policy for Computing Resources may revoke my child's rights to use the district's comput well as lead to disciplinary action.
+I understand that I can revoke this permission at any time we building principal.
+Yes, I agreeNo, I do not agree e of the district's es not provide hin the Acceptable ing resources as Parent Acknowledgement of Internet Risks I give my child permission to access the Internet using district computing resources.
+I am awar for access to "adult" material and will support the schools' efforts to prevent such access.
+I und classroom resources are delivered via the World Wide Web, and I wish to support my child's u his/her classroom.
+I understand that I can revoke this permission at any time with a letter to theYes, I agreeNo, I do not agree lerstand that some se of these in Google Domain Account Authorization Form By checking Yes, I agree, you are stating that you grant student Google Domain account access following areas: s to include the